Low-Carb Green Chile Chicken Enchilada Casserole

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Low-Carb Green Chile Chicken Enchilada Casserole has plenty of low-glycemic and low-carb ingredients like chicken, cheese, cream cheese, and sour cream, but even with low-carb tortillas it’s still calorie dense and probably best for Phase 3 for the South Beach Diet, or maybe an occasional treat for Phase 2.
-It could be eaten for other low-carb diets if you’re not severely limiting carbs; I am estimating the enchiladas have about 15 carbs each.
+It could be eaten for other low-carb diets if you’re not severely limiting carbs; see the nutritional information which is based on net carbs from the low-carb tortillas I used.

 Find More Recipes Like This One: